jzgom067/F25-ITWS2110-TeamSite/lab2/README.md

 My contributions included adding all the annotations to the articles.
 I think the biggest struggle was understanding some of the confusing language used, but for the most part I think it's pretty straightforward.
 Some research was helpful to clarify some of the meanings and original intentions from when the Constitution was written.

 ## Gavin Liu

+My main contribution to this lab was adding in the History of the constitution.
+While it was slightly difficult to find ways to summarize all of it into small sections, I figured it out eventually.
+Obviously, some research was needed, but I think it turned out well.
+Another struggle was mainly divvying up the work, but we ended up figuring it out in the end.